fiske-halsen/Assignment1Test/README.md

 #### 1. Alien ####

 **Step 1:** First grab the toothpaste from the holder <br />
-**Step 2:** Screw of the cap counter-clockwise til the cap comes off completely **Step 3:** Next up figure out which hand is your preferable to brush with **Step 4:** With your preferable hand grab the toothbrush from the holder by the shaft so that the bristles are pointing upwards
+**Step 2:** Screw of the cap counter-clockwise til the cap comes off completely <br />
+**Step 3:** Next up figure out which hand is your preferable to brush with <br />
+**Step 4:** With your preferable hand grab the toothbrush from the holder by the shaft so that the bristles are pointing upwards <br />
-**Step 5:** Squeeze some paste on to the bristles of the toothbrush and should be the size of your little finger **Step 6:** Open your mouth and gently stick the toothbrush until it hits the your morals on either the right or left side **Step 7:** Brush each tooth in small circular movement until they feel smooth **Step 8:** Feel free to spit out the toothpaste so you don't swallow it.
+**Step 5:** Squeeze some paste on to the bristles of the toothbrush and should be the size of your little finger <br />
+**Step 6:** Open your mouth and gently stick the toothbrush until it hits the your morals on either the right or left side <br />
+**Step 7:** Brush each tooth in small circular movement until they feel smooth <br />
+**Step 8:** Feel free to spit out the toothpaste so you don't swallow it. <br />
-**Step 9:** When all your teeth are smooth take the toothbrush out of your mouth **Step 10:** Rinse your mouth with water and spit out any toothpaste residue left in your mouth **Step 11:** Rinse the toothbrush bristles thoroughly and place in back in the holder
+**Step 9:** When all your teeth are smooth take the toothbrush out of your mouth <br />
+**Step 10:** Rinse your mouth with water and spit out any toothpaste residue left in your mouth <br />
+**Step 11:** Rinse the toothbrush bristles thoroughly and place in back in the holder <br />